 After graduating from Cambridge, Serena was called to the Bar in 2001 when she joined Chambers.
 Serena has built up a successful practice both prosecuting and defending in all types of crime including complex multi-handed cases and serious sexual offences.
 She has combined this with her wider international work for the United Nations and UK government departments.
 She also utilizes her extensive experience of HMG in the civil cases in which she is also instructed, for example advising in relation to judicial review.

 - Serena is a Grade 4 CPS Prosecutor on the approved list of Prosecuting Counsel for London.

-- She is also on the Specialist panels for Fraud, Rape and Serious Sexual Offences and Serious Organised Crime and Counter-Terrorism.
+- She is also on the Specialist panels for Fraud (Grade 4), Rape and Serious Sexual Offences, Serious Organised Crime (Grade 4) and Counter-Terrorism (Grade 4).

 Serena has experience of prosecuting both recent and historical rape cases involving, on occasions, particularly vulnerable victims including young children and adults with learning difficulties.

-She has successfully prosecuted organized criminal networks and as a result of her international work has an in-depth understanding of international links and foreign justice systems.
+She has successfully prosecuted organised criminal networks and as a result of her international work has an in-depth understanding of international links and foreign justice systems.